 We are driven by the success of our customers.
-Our top priority is to ensure good customer relations.
-After all, this is one reason why our customers recognize us as a trusted partner.
-Many relations with customers have evolved into working partnerships that allow us to recognize our customers' needs at an early stage and make them the basis of our software development.
+Our top priority is to grow our customers' businesses and ensure their profitability.
+After all, this is one reason why our customers regard us as a trusted partner.
+Many relations with customers have evolved into working partnerships that allow us to recognize our customers' needs at an early stage and make them the basis of our further software development.

 „OneVision offers us professional and well-engineered software to automate and optimize our daily work in prepress.“